Brierley Hill: Withymoor Village

 Withymoor Village and Lakeside lie to the south of the town centre bordering Stourbridge and were mostly developed in the 1970s and 1980s, following open cast coalmining.
 A Sainsbury's store is at the centre of the village.
 The estate is served by Diamond Bus service 142/142A.

 Chapel Street Estate

 Chapel Street Estate was developed during the 1960s with predominantly multi-storey flats on the site of a Victorian residential area.

+Hundreds of terraced houses had been built on the site of Chapel Street during the 19th century, housing the many industrial workers who were being employed at new factories like the Round Oak Steel Works.
+But by the end of the Second World War, many of these houses were unfit for human habitation and plans were soon being made for their demolition.

+By the end of the 1960s, all of the old houses in the area had been demolished and replaced by a new housing estate that consisted entirely of council flats.

 Quarry Bank

 Quarry Bank is situated to the southeast of the town centre and leads to the border with Cradley Heath and Stourbridge.
 It has a bustling village high street with many independent shops, Church and Stevens Park.
 Like Amblecote it is part of the Stourbridge constituency.

 Hawbush Estate

-Hawbush Estate stands one mile to the west of the town centre; it was developed in the late 1920s and early 1930s.
+Hawbush Estate stands 1 mi west of the town centre; it was developed in the late 1920s and early 1930s.

 Transport

 Brierley Hill is sited along the main A461 road between Stourbridge and Dudley, with other roads providing connections to neighbouring locations.
 A bypass now diverts the road on a new alignment behind the Asda store rather than through the town centre.

 The town is served by many bus routes, with a bus station situated at the Merry Hill Shopping Centre and several bus stops along the main High Street.
 Routes provide links to central Dudley, Halesowen, Stourbridge, Walsall, West Bromwich, Kidderminster and Wolverhampton.